Sherry Chow: Chemoprevention innovator advances U of A Cancer Center's impact on early-stage trials

 Beyond Chow’s immense talent, Curiel said she enjoys working with her.

-“Her thoughtful, assertive, and kind leadership style has been a role model to many of us fortunate to work with her,” Dr. Curiel said.
+“Her thoughtful, assertive, and kind leadership style has been a role model to many of us fortunate to work with her,” Curiel said.

 Beginning in pharmacokinetics